-Vista commissioned MWH to prepare the conceptual closure plan ("CCP") to support a preliminary feasibility study of the restart of mining operations.
+Vista commissioned MWH to prepare the Conceptual Closure Plan (CCP) to support a preliminary feasibility study of the restart of mining operations.
 This CCP evaluates the closure liabilities that will transfer to Vista should a decision be made to restart mining operations at Mt Todd and is supported by separate reports prepared by MWH on the environmental status and water management at the site.
-This report utilizes a dry-stacked tailings facility rather than the existing and a proposed new traditional wet tailings facilities.
-For this reason, Tt has removed the costs associated with the traditional wet tailings facilities from the MWH proposed liabilities cost table.